SmirnoffYM/lcl/README.md

 Java enterprise projects.

-It's very common that you have ``User`` class with lots of relations: embedded personal data, references to log entities (changes of that data), owned banking accounts, other users etc. So when sending that all data to frontend (especially to general availability pages) you need to manually convert each ``User`` into ``UserDto`` object containing only fields that would be displayed on UI.
+It's very common that you have ``User`` class with lots of relations: embedded personal data, references to log entities (changes of that data), owned banking accounts, other users etc. So when sending all that data to frontend (especially to public pages) you need to convert each ``User`` into ``UserDto`` object containing only fields that would be displayed on UI.
+Usually you just write up to 20 lines of something like ``dto.setName(user.getPersonalData().getName());`` to fill your DTO with data.

 Also typically you need to provide possibility to filter, sort and paginate these DTOs.
 So to solve this you write your own JPA Specification (using Spring Data JPA) or